DevopsAde/Devops_Project/Client Sever Architecture with MySQL as RDBMS/README.md

 First let's define what actually a Client and Server is?

-- Client: A client is a user or system that requests a specific resource or service from another entity know as server.
+- Client: A client is a user or system that requests a specific resource or service from another entity know as server

 *WHILE*

 - SERVER: Is a resource or service provider that listens for incoming requests from clients and responds to those requests.